TNI-Cybersec/PakFlag/README.md

 TNICYBER{15905ff297dfacc38cc097712a14a707}
 TNICYBER{362ca9ca90f302ce6b762b9bc2e04fe2}
 --------------------------------------------------
-All flags has been saved as "TNICYBER_flags.txt"
+All flags have been saved as "TNICYBER_flags.txt"
 ```

 ---